1871 Birthday of Lee Shubert, one of the three legendary Shubert brothers who found the theatre-owning and producing empire, the Shubert Organization.

-1909 Birthday of Jay Blackton (1909-1994), who will become one of Broadway's most sought-after conductors, the conductor of choice for Richard Rodgers, Irving Berlin, and others.
-Original conductor of Oklahoma!, Annie Get Your Gun, Call Me Madam and other shows.
+1909 Birthday of Jay Blackton (1909-1994), who becomes the conductor of choice for Richard Rodgers, Irving Berlin, and others.
+He conducts many Broadway shows, including the original productions of Oklahoma!, Annie Get Your Gun, and Call Me Madam.

 1984 Joe Mantegna and J. T. Walsh spout the F word aplenty in the new play by David Mamet, Glengarry Glen Ross.
-Covering the intense world of real estate sales, Glengarry opens at the John Golden Theatre and will win the Pulitzer Prize for drama.
+Covering the intense world of real estate sales, Glengarry opens at the John Golden Theatre and wins the Pulitzer Prize for drama.

 1999 Broadway gets Closer.
 Patrick Marber directs his play of desire and dissection at the Music Box Theater.
-The British cast includes Tony Award winner Natasha Richardson, Rupert Graves, Anna Friel and Ciaran Hinds.
-The show will have run for 172 performances when it closes on August 22 of 1999.
+The British cast includes Tony Award winner Natasha Richardson, Rupert Graves, Anna Friel, and Ciaran Hinds.
+It runs for 172 performances.

-2004 Alec Baldwin plays flamboyant and desperate producer Oscar Jaffe in Roundabout Theatre Company's art deco revival of the 1932 comedy Twentieth Century, co-starring real-life movie star Anne Heche as film diva Lily Garland.
+2004 Alec Baldwin plays flamboyant and desperate producer Oscar Jaffe in Roundabout Theatre Company's art deco revival of the 1932 comedy Twentieth Century.
+Real-life movie star Anne Heche co-stars as film diva Lily Garland.

 2010 Come Fly Away, Twyla Tharp's dance musical that moves to the music and satin voice of Frank Sinatra, opens on Broadway at the Marquis Theatre.
 Following four couples as they fall in and out of love during an evening at a crowded nightclub, the show uses original masters of Sinatra's voice with a live onstage band.